top of page

 Diversity, Equity, and Inclusion Policy

-LWV is an organization fully committed to diversity, equity, inclusion in principle and in practice.
+The League of Women Voters is fully committed to diversity, equity, inclusion in principle and in practice.
 Diversity, equity, and inclusion are central to the organization's current and future success to engaging all individuals, households, communities, and policy makers in creating a more perfect democracy.

 There shall be no barriers to full participation in this organization based on gender, gender identity, ethnicity, race, native or Indigenous origin, age, generation, sexual orientation, culture, religion, belief system, marital status, parental status, socioeconomic status, language, accent, ability status, mental health, educational level or background, geography, nationally, work style, work experience, job role function, thinking style, personality type, physical appearance, political perspective or affiliation and/or any other characteristic that can be identified as recognizing or illustrating diversity.